geoscixyz/em/content/introduction/introduction_basic_electromagnetic_experiments.rst

 The success of a geophysical survey depends upon how the physical properties of a sought target or geologic structure differ from the background host material.
-If difference exist then a particular geophysical survey that is sensitive to that physical property can be selected.
+If difference exist, then a particular geophysical survey that is sensitive to that physical property can be selected.
 In :ref:`Case Histories
 <case_histories_index>` the reader is invited to view each of the problems and
 determine which of the above properties, or any, might be useful.
 Making this